Thank you for reading our post, please rate this article at the end.

 - Recover the person from the water as quickly as possible and administer first aid as needed.

-The thumb rule is designed to be simple and easy to remember, making it an effective way to respond quickly and efficiently in an emergency situation.
+The thumb rule is designed to be simple and easy to remember, making it an effective way to respond quickly and efficiently in an emergency.
 Remember, time is of the essence when someone falls overboard, and taking immediate action can make all the difference in the outcome of the situation.

-Stay Clear From the Edges While Drinking
+Stay Clear of the Edges While Drinking

 Yes, you’re out in the sea to have fun with a couple of friends and drinks.
-But, testing limits is no fun.
+But testing limits is no fun.
 Many incidents of falling overboard occur due to drinking near the edges or the deck.
 So, while drinking or even after it, stay away from the edges.

-Staying clear from the edges while drinking is a simple but effective way to prevent falling overboard.
+Staying clear of the edges while drinking is a simple but effective way to prevent falling overboard.
 Alcohol can impair our judgment and coordination, making it challenging to navigate safely near the edge of a boat, dock, or other high places.
 Here are some reasons why it’s essential to stay clear of the edges while drinking:

 - Alcohol Impairs Coordination: Alcohol can affect our balance, coordination, and depth perception, which can make it challenging to stay steady on our feet.
 When we are drinking, we may not be aware of how close we are to the edge, and our judgment may be impaired, increasing the risk of falling overboard.